vinhill/PythonProjects/README.md

-# COllection of simple Python scripts
+# Collection of Simple Python Scripts

 Many are quite old and not of good code quality.

+Before making this public, I changed all credentials.

 ## Highligted Projects